 The third post is on my experiments with the spanish 7-loop braid that is the basic braid of the 14-loop letterbraid.
 The fourth post has the instructions for this 7-loop braid (now with a video supplement).
 It also has text instructions for two braiders making the doubled, 14-loop braid (no video).
 I also describe how I hold the loops while braiding the doubled version as a solo braider, though not with step-by-step instructions for the moves.

 I still haven’t posted anything about the other two 17th C. letterbraid methods…Still on the to-do list.

 [update Sep 2014 — I just posted a video-tutorial on my solo-braider method for making the 10-loop Nun’s Book letterbraid]

 Both are 10-loop braids, traditionally done by 2 braiders working together, each holding 5 loops, and doing the braiding moves of a 5-loop Spanish braid (the two 10-loop letterbraids are based on two different 5-loop spanish braids).
 Either of them can also be done by one braider, holding only one loop per finger if thumbs are included.

 I’m sorry about the bad light in these 2 videos, I made them at night.
 I’ll try to reshoot them at some point.
 But they seem to show the braiding moves clearly enough, so I decided to go ahead and post them—I don’t know how long it will be before I can clear enough off my plate to redo them.

 Done!
 I have a much clearer video now, instead of the two old blurry ones!

-[update March 2013: I recently posted a new reference page on the 17th C. alphabet braids, and on Joy Boutrup's publication on them—the link is in the menu at the top of my blog.
-Hover on the "About" tab, then on "About Loop Braiding", and you'll see 17th C. Letter Braids in a secondary drop-down to the right.]
+[update March 2013: I recently posted a new reference page on the 17th C. alphabet braids, and on Joy Boutrup’s publication on them—the link is in the menu at the top of my blog.
+Hover on the “About” tab, and you’ll see a tab for 17th C. Letter Braids in a drop-down below.]